...

 We have compiled our top selection for you from all our tests and experience reports:

-1. Interesting the principle of the 3 accounts but...
-What is actually consumption and what is subsistence?
-A ticket to Zurich is consumption?
+2. Interesting the principle of the 3 accounts but...
+What actually is consumption and what is subsistence?
+A ticket to Zurich counts as consumption?
 A pair of new shoes that I need because the old ones are too old?
-It would be almost impossible for me to live a "normal" life if I would donate only 10% of my salary in "consumption".
-Although I don't like to spend money (eating out...) and I try to avoid it if possible (I prefer to eat at home).
+It would be almost impossible for me to lead a "normal" life if I only spent 10% of my salary on "consumption".
+Although I don't like spending money (eating out...) and try to avoid it if possible (prefer to eat at home.)

 What is livelihood?
 What is consumption?
 Let's write a list! 😀